 The UniVert includes an additional software, Data Analysis, to review and analyze data collected from the device.
 This includes graphing, curve fitting, material modeling and image processing to determine detailed strain maps.
-Image analysis functionality is only available to UniVert systems equipped with the Scientific Camera package (see Appendix D: Camera Setup for more details).
+Image analysis functionality is only available to UniVert systems equipped with the Scientific Camera package (see Appendix E: Camera Setup for more details).

-The Data Analysis program is found in the same Software folder as the UniVert program (Cellscale>UniVert>Software).
+To open the Data Analysis program, select File>Analyze and Review Images from the UniVert software home page.
 More details about Data Analysis can be found in its user manual located in the Documentation folder (Cellscale>UniVert>Documentation).